Magnet application process exceptions

 - Siblings or twins applying together in the same application year will not receive priority placement.

-- When an employee’s primary worksite is a school with a magnet program and the employee’s child applies to that magnet program, the child will be given priority placement if the child meets qualifying criteria and the family lives within GISD boundaries.
+- When an employee’s primary worksite is a school with a magnet program and the employee’s child applies to that magnet program, the child will be given priority placement if the child meets qualifying criteria.

 A student who lived in the Garland ISD boundaries prior to the application deadline, whether or not the student attended a GISD school, is not eligible to apply as a new resident.
 Any student who lived in GISD prior to the application deadline should have applied during the regular application cycle.